hyundai-robotics/doc-industrial-communication/1-install-program/1-1-sycon-net.md

 ﻿# 1.1 Installing SYCON.net

-SYCON.net is a program that can create communication configurations for peripheral component interconnect (PCI) communication cards.
+SYCON.net is a program (Provided by Hilscher.) that can create communication configurations for peripheral component interconnect (PCI) communication cards.

 <br>